Alex-Lin5/Store-Circuit-by-Hashmap/README.md

 - Designed hierarchy data structure, bottom-up from truth table, circuit to database
 - Included bit set manipulation, smart-pointer based truth table
 - File I/O included for truth table reading and output writing
+- Smart pointer included as the basic unit of truth table
+- Copy, move constructor, assignment is included in the project

 ## Introduction
 Database of circuits is based on hashmap provided by STL library, the key part is a string produced by each identical circuit,